The Undergraduate Program

 Given by the College for a sophomore, junior, or senior who has demonstrated excellence in modern history.

-Allen J Willen Memorial Prize
+Allen J Willen Memorial Prize (two recipients awarded)

 The prize is awarded to the Columbia College student who writes the best seminar paper on a contemporary American political problem.